What Aerial Drone Services Mean for Your Brand

 Behind the Lens: The Art of the Athlete Portrait with Zapkam Gloucester

 At Pixel PR Photography, we know that a great sports kit deserves more than just a quick snapshot.
-Our recent session with Zapcam in Gloucester was all about capturing the intensity and the technical craftsmanship of their latest apparel.
+Our recent session of athlete portraits with Zapkam in Gloucester was all about capturing the intensity and the technical craftsmanship of their latest apparel.

 Here’s a look at how we used light and shadow to make this shoot a success.